kubernetes/ingress-nginx/controllers/nginx/README.md

 Please follow [test.sh](https://github.com/bprashanth/Ingress/blob/master/examples/sni/nginx/test.sh) as a guide on how to generate secrets containing SSL certificates.
 The name of the secret can be different than the name of the certificate.

 Check the [example](examples/tls/README.md)

-You may need to add a firewall rule to allow traffic on port 443.
-This is related to your cloud provider.

 ### Default SSL Certificate